Knowledge Representation in AI

-What is knowledge representation?
+What is knowledge representation in AI?

 What to Represent:

-• Meta-knowledge: Meta-knowledge is information about what we already know.
+• Meta-knowledge: Knowledge about what we know.

-Types of knowledge
+Types of knowledge:

 The various types of knowledge are as follows: